section-engineering-education/engineering-education/content/articles/Continuous-Integration-with-Jenkins/index.md

 <!--more-->
 This process requires a version control system (VCS) where different developers can get code from other developers using pull requests, send their changes to other developers using push requests, and combine different code bases from different contributors using merge requests.

-The above processes can be automated using continuous integration.
+We can automate this process using continuous integration.
 Tools such as Jenkins can be used for continuous integration.

 This article will focus on Jenkins as a tool for continuous integration.
 It is a popular open-source tool for automating different build processes.

-These processes are predefined and can be triggered by different processes including time intervals and user actions.
+These processes are predefined and can be triggered by different processes, including time intervals and user actions.

 ### Understanding Jenkins and its role in the integration
 Jenkins is open-source automation software that is used in continuous integration.

-It's written in java using plugins that support the process of integration and delivery.
+It's written in Java using plugins that support the process of integration and delivery.
 This helps build and test software projects.

-Jenkins plays an important role by helping developers to integrate changes to projects which in turn enables users to access new updates.
+Jenkins plays an important role by helping developers integrate changes to projects that in turn enables users to access new updates.

-Jenkins is compatible with a number of testing and deployment technologies hence allows continuous delivery.
+Jenkins is compatible with a number of testing and deployment technologies thereby allowing continuous delivery.
 It facilitates continuous integration by supporting different languages, source code repositories using pipelines, and automation of other routine tasks.

-Jenkins continuously tests projects during software development, detects and reports any errors.
+Jenkins continuously tests projects during software development, detects, and reports any errors.
 This is done by performing a software build, and execution of a shell script.

 Jenkins, therefore, facilitates integration by conducting repository checks, preparing builds, deploying built-in test servers, generating feedback, and verifying source code repository changes.